 We needed to work out our e-Commerce plan.

-A plan would help us identify who to target and how, which would help us prioritise e-Commerce channels and activities.
+This would help us identify who to target and how.
+From that, we could prioritise which e-Commerce channels and activities to go after.

-But we needed e-Commerce insights to start to pull that plan together.
+But we needed e-Commerce insights to start the planning process.

 We started with the sales team.
 The Account and Category Managers worked closely with each retailer.
-From supplier meetings, they could tell us where e-Commerce fitted into the retailer’s plans, and where they saw opportunities.
+From supplier meetings, they could tell us where e-Commerce fitted into the retailer’s plans.
+That told us where they saw opportunities.

 Though these plans weren’t specific to our category, it was still a good start.
 We learned what retailers planned to do to attract online shoppers.
-This made it clear how we needed to work with them, but also where there might be gaps for us to do something different.
+This made it clear how we should work with them.
+But it also showed us where there might be gaps to do something different.

 Brand marketing team

-There was little specific to e-Commerce, but we got some insight that started out thinking about the path to purchase – what shoppers did before making an online purchase.
+There was little specific to e-Commerce.
+But we got some insights which shaped our thinking about the path to purchase i.e. what shoppers did before making an online purchase.

 We identified product review sites, blogs and brand sites where customers researched the category.